-The manual provides guidance on the process from the preparation of the idea form and application to implementation, monitoring, reporting and finalisation of the project.
+The manual provides guidance on the process from the preparation of the application to implementation, monitoring, reporting and finalisation of the project.
 The JS updates the manual throughout the programme period, thus use always the version of your call for proposals available on the programme's website.